moogacs/docs.buf.build/docs/reference/inputs.md

 ## Image formats

-All Images are files.
-Files can be read from a local path, a remote http/https location, or `-` for stdin.
+All Buf images are files.
+You can read image files from a local path, a remote HTTP/HTTPS location, or stdin (using `-`).

-Images are created using `buf build`.
+You can create images using `buf build`.
 Examples:

   - `buf build -o image.bin`
   - `buf build -o image.bin.gz`